Law & Order season 6

 The sixth season of Law & Order aired on NBC between September 20, 1995, and May 22, 1996.

 Cast

 Rey Curtis (played by Benjamin Bratt) replaced season five's Mike Logan (Chris Noth) in the role of Junior Detective.
-This change left District Attorney Adam Schiff (played by Steven Hill) as the only remaining member of the series' cast from the first season.
+This change left District Attorney Adam Schiff (played by Steven Hill) as the only remaining member of the series' character group from the first season.
 Hill was not an original member of the cast, as his character replaced District Attorney Alfred Wentworth (played by Roy Thinnes) from the original pilot, "Everyone's Favorite Bagman".
 Paul Robinette (played by original cast member Richard Brooks) returns in the episode "Custody", his first guest appearance since his departure after season three.